PatriciaCB1/Predicting_NBA_Outcomes/README.md

 ### Source Data Description
 Data will be sourced for players and their respective teams.
 Types of data utilized will be as follows:
 - Player Biometrics: height, weight, wingspan, etc;
-- Performance: offense (3 pt %, FG %, FGA, etc) & defense (rebounds, steals, blocks, etc);
+- Player Performance: offense (3 pt %, FG %, FGA, etc) & defense (rebounds, steals, blocks, etc);
-- Teams: home, visitor, win streak, jersey type, etc.
+- Team Performance: home, visitor, win streak, jersey type, etc.
+- Other: Referee, Day of Week, Start Time, etc.
 - Data will be sourced via API (NBA.com or other source) and web scraping.

 ## Research Questions